Astra Planeta – When the Greek Gods Were Planets

 Venus – Aphrodite

-Ancient Gods and Planets – Venus (Greek Aphrodite) by Mike Airlino.
+Ancient Gods and Planets – Venus (Greek Aphrodite) by Mike Synthwave

-Ancient Gods and Planets – Venus (Greek Aphrodite) by Mike Airlino.
+Ancient Gods and Planets – Venus (Greek Aphrodite) by Mike Synthwave

-Venus (Roman) is the second planet from the Sun and is named after Aphrodite, the Greek goddess of love, lust, beauty, pleasure, passion and procreation.
+Venus is the second planet from the Sun and is named after Aphrodite the Greek goddess of love, lust, beauty, pleasure, passion and procreation.

 Venus is the brightest natural object in Earth’s night sky after the Moon and can cast shadows and is visible to the naked eye in broad daylight.